-Mack and his co-authors combed through trade and economic data to discover that China’s economic boom has been accompanied … » More …
+Mack and his co-authors combed through trade and economic data to discover that China’s economic boom has been … » More …

 A classic case of good intention gone bad, English cordgrass (Spartina anglica) was introduced to Washington around 1962 to stabilize dikes and provide forage for cattle.
 The U.S. Department of Agriculture imported seeds from England, and a WSU extension agent planted the seeds near Stanwood in the Stillaguamish Estuary.